mycroftwilde/Portainer_Templates/README.md

 I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.

+Some new Resource links have been added to this main page.
+I forgot to note that therefore I'm adding a note now. :)

 #### Sort of new Updates!

 I have added a list section for other Portainer Templates.
 You can access it here: [List of Portainer Templates](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)